Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Introduction

-From both fundamental and practical points of view generic bosonized QPC model is still far from its detailed and, at the same time, comprehensive understanding.
+From both fundamental and practical points of view generic bosonized model of quantum-point contact (QPC) is still far from its detailed and, at the same time, comprehensive understanding.
 However, due to their extreme practical importance, such QPC models stimulated a number of papers\cite{18,19,20,21,22,23,24,25,29,30,31,32,33,34,35,36,44,45,46,47} on each among two overlapped main approaches to their theoretical descriptions.
-Those approaches are: 1)various practical implementations\cite{18,19,20,30,31,32,33,36} -the latter consider various particular modifications of most general bosonized QPC model, but such treatment remains perturbative only up to the lowest orders in small tunnel coupling (for non-equilibrium effects\cite{19,20,36})or in small backscattering (e.g. for problems of electron injection into QH edge states \cite{18,21,46,47})and 2) fundamental exact non-perturbative results\cite{15,16,22,23,24,25} on different aspects of general Luttinger liquid QPC models though having limited implementations either due to extreme mathematical difficulties in the derivations of any simple analytical consequences from general too abstract solutions\cite{15,22,23}, or due to uncontrollability (i.e. variance) of assumptions, one needs to overcome\cite{16,25} in order to "distill" any analytical non-perturbative answer from very general and very complicated expressions.
+Those approaches are: 1)various practical implementations\cite{18,19,20,30,31,32,33,36} -the latter consider various particular modifications of most general bosonized QPC models, but such treatment remains perturbative only up to the lowest orders in small tunnel coupling (for non-equilibrium effects\cite{19,20,36})or in small backscattering (e.g. for the problems of electron injection into QH edge states \cite{18,21,46,47})and 2) fundamental exact non-perturbative results\cite{15,16,22,23,24,25} on different aspects of general Luttinger liquid QPC models.
+Hovewer the latter class of related theoretical results being exact still has a limited number of implementations either due to extreme mathematical difficulties in the derivations of any simple analytical consequences from general too abstract solutions\cite{15,22,23}, or due to the uncontrollability (i.e. variance) of assumptions, one needs to overcome\cite{16,25} in order to "distill" any analytical non-perturbative answer from very general and very complicated expressions.